 Even nudes of little girls are often legal if they look natural enough.
 It’s disturbing but it’s quite legal.
 There are nudist sites all over the Net with pics of kids, teenagers, and adults bare-ass naked.
 All completely legal.

 To be illegal it has to appear posed, unnatural, uncomfortable, a position the child was unlikely to get into on their own, and most importantly, must display lascivious display of the genitalia.
 This is called the Dost Test.
 The Dost Test has never even been litigated all the way to the Supreme Court, so we don’t have any idea how constitutional it is.
-It resulted from a case in California that laid out exactly what CP had to contain in order to be illegal and not simply child erotica, which is 100% legal.
+It resulted from a case in California that laid out exactly what CP had to contain in order to be illegal and not simply child erotica, which is 10

 That’s for children’s pics with no sex involved.
 Once you get sex involved, it’s a whole new ballgame, and any photos of kids having sex, either with themselves (masturbation photos are illegal), each other, or with adults, are absolutely illegal.
 They can’t even be posed with an adult looking like they are about ready to have sex.
 I could describe pics like that I saw and reported, but I don’t want to gross you out.

 CP cartoons (including manga and hentai) and 3D are mostly legal.
 In some places like Germany they are illegal.
 In other places like Japan they are completely legal.
 In the US, it’s mixed.
 Apparently it’s illegal to create them but it’s not illegal to possess them, as if that makes sense.
 The clothed models have been a mess ever since the terrible Black Cat Scans case.
 In that case, the men who created the website went to prison, but the 25 million who went to the site and downloaded the pics got off scot free.